FlexerJR/Automatische-Dosieranlage/README.md

 <h3>Key features:</h3>

-:white_check_mark: V4.1. has new mechanism for chlorine.<br>
+:white_check_mark: The run time of pump operation is self-calculating.<br>
+:white_check_mark: A long-term test is done for script logic<br>
+:white_check_mark: New safety feature.
+Kill function if wifi connection to pumps is lost.<br>
+:white_check_mark: Automatic shutdown of automode if poolpump is stopped.<br>
 :white_check_mark: Smooth release of chlorine to give constant redox level.
 Hell, thats hot!<br>
-:white_check_mark: A long-term test is done for script logic<br>
-:white_check_mark: The run time of pump operation is self-calculating.<br>
-:white_check_mark: pH has priority over chlorine.<br>
+:white_check_mark: Automode is switched on after 30 minutes when poolpump is active again.<br>
 :white_check_mark: You can use any pump system you want.
 We only need a switch for on/off.<br>
 :white_check_mark: Weather influences are automatically corrected.<br>
 :white_check_mark: Runtime will be corrected, if your chlorine becomes more and more inefficient.<br>